cn0047/stash/ed/theory.md

 Function is DETERMINISTIC if it always produces the same result for the same input parameters.

+Internationalization (i18n) - process of changing your software so that it isn't hardwired to one language.

+Localization (l10n) - the process of adding the appropriate resources to your software so that a particular language/locale is supported.

 Tell, Don’t Ask (Law of Demeter).

 #### Security